we-learn-js/js-training/src/slideshow/slides/AsyncProgramming.md

 <!--slide-->

-To get it, we need to get into runtime concepts.
+To get it, we need to dive into runtime concepts.

 <!--slide-->